confluentinc/examples/kubernetes/gke-base/docs/index.rst

 	kubectl -n operator exec -it client-console bash

 From here you can execute standard |ak| commands to validate the cluster.
 You need to provide the commands with the required connectivity and security configurations, which are provided in mapped files on the jump box host.
-See :ref:`examples-operator-gke-base-client-configurations` for more information:
+See :ref:`examples-operator-gke-base-client-configurations` for more information.

 .. sourcecode:: bash